CowboyTim/perl-docker/README.md

     $ make

-This will build perl:5.32-dev-latest, perl:lambda-dev, perl:lambda docker and
+This will build perl:5.32-dev-latest, perl:5.32.0-lambda-dev-latest,
-then extracts the files for zipping.
+perl:5.32.0-lambda-latest docker and then extracts the files for zipping.
 We add the bootstrap logic in the zip before zipping.

 You can later on publish the new layer to AWS via either console, aws cli, terraform, etc. There's a make target to do this via plain aws cli, you will